Demo-Smart-Factory-Concordia-University/PublicDoc/README.md

 ## General concept

 Various manufacturing technologies are assembled in this demo factory.
-Data exchange is taking place using a publish-subscribe paradigm and is implemented with Apache Kafka server.
+Data exchange is taking place using a publish-subscribe paradigm and is implemented with an Apache Kafka server.

 ![General Concept](images/GeneralConcept.png)